kronostechnologies/richman/README.md

 ```
 richman apps run cluster.toml -a myapp -c cpu="1" -c memory="1G" -c templateparam="value"
 ```
+Template parameter values are found in the ops configmap.
+They are strings like {{ .cpu }} or {{ .memory }} in the ops configmap itself.

 # Development
 ## Build and run